jkuruzovich/syllabus_sofmda/readme.md

 ## Week 6: Digital Transformation and Healthcare
-- The role of digital technologies in healthcare, telemedicine, health data, and patient care.

-## Week 6: Digital Transformation and Healthcare

 This week, we will explore how digital transformation is revolutionizing the healthcare sector.
 Key areas include the adoption of electronic health records (EHR), mergers in healthcare systems, and the role of technology in improving patient outcomes and organizational performance.
 The readings focus on the implementation of healthcare technologies and their broader implications for the industry.